agenda/agenda/README.md

 `data` is an optional argument that will be passed to the processing function under `job.attrs.data`.

+`options` is an optional argument that will be passed to `job.repeatEvery`.
+In order to use this argument, `data` must also be specified.

 `cb` is an optional callback function which will be called when the job has been persisted in the database.